-Corina Madilian is one half of the husband and wife duo behind Single Stone.
+Corina Madilian is one-half of the husband-wife duo behind Single Stone.
 With over 15 years of designing jewelry for the brand and over 30 years in the industry, Madilian is an expert in creating timeless, heirloom-quality styles and restoring antique pieces.

-They're no-thrills, in a good way, and cut (no pun intended) straight to the point, making sure that diamond beams off your finger.
+Classic engagement rings are no-thrills, in a good way, and cut (no pun intended) straight to the point.
 Plus, you're obviously planning on wearing that rock around your finger for the rest of your life, so it only makes sense to choose something you will still love when you're celebrating your 50th wedding anniversary.
 "Pick from the heart," advises Madilian.
 "Find a ring that you love and speaks to you.
 Don't get too caught up in the specifics of a center stone only.
 I encourage my clients to pick something they love, within their budget, and not to focus too much on what they think they 'should' be buying."

 In any setting (from a sleek band to sparkling diamond pavé) it's a simple, elegant, and timeless statement, and we've rounded up the best of the bunch.
 Break the bank or don't, we've got something for budgets of all sizes.
 From round cut (the perennial favorite) to oval shaped, emerald cut, radiant cut, and princess cut, you'll gush over these rings 'til death do you part.
 Scroll through to see all of our favorite classic engagement rings.